ae2079/funding-pot/TUTORIALS.md

 ]
 ```

-2. Choose `approve` and enter the parameters:
+2. Choose `approve` and enter the parameters (if you pasted the JSON into the field, `approve` will already be selected):

 - `spender`: the address of the deployment factory (`Restricted_PIM_Factory_v1` can be obtained [here per chain id](https://github.com/InverterNetwork/deployments/blob/main/deployments/v1.0.0.json))
 - `amount`: the initial collateral supply